 From digital retail experiences that make every customer feel valued and included, to product passports that allow them to track the impact of the products they buy, technology in fashion retail can create a customer journey that engages and encourages the modern consumer.

-These trends will shape the future of fashion retail, but why wait to make changes that will help to make the industry more green, personal and inclusive?
+These trends will shape the future of fashion retail, but why wait to make changes that will help make the industry more green, personal, and inclusive?

 Using tools such as YourFit, businesses can implement positive digital transformation in fashion retail today.
 Combining personalized size recommendations with virtual try-on technology and body data analytics, retailers can overcome the consumer sizing challenge, provide a fun and engaging shopping experience, and lead the way in sustainable practices — all through one easy-to-implement solution.